Administrative Policies and Procedures Manual - Policy 2050: Governmental Relations and Legislative Activity

 - avoid the appearance that they are speaking or acting on behalf of the University in political matters.

 It can be difficult for members of the public, including reporters and legislators, to differentiate between an official University position and a personal opinion; therefore, employees should take care to stipulate that the personal opinions expressed are their own and not necessarily those of the University.
 The University recognizes and approves of the right of free speech and expression of opinion on any subject by any member of the University community, whether the subject relates to on-campus or off-campus issues.
-Refer to Policy 2220 "Freedom of Expression and Dissent" and Policy 3735 "Political Activity" for more information.
+Refer to UAP 2220 ("Freedom of Expression and Dissent") and UAP 2060 ("Political Activity") for more information.